Søren Andersen (footballer, born 1937)

-Søren Andersen (16 July 1937 – 16 July 1960) was a Danish amateur association football player in the striker position, who played for BK Frem in Denmark.
+Søren Andersen (16 July 1937 – 16 July 1960) was a Danish amateur association footballer who played as a forward for BK Frem.
 He was the top goalscorer of the 1957 Danish football championship, and played four games and scored two goals for the Denmark national under-21 football team.

-Andersen was one of eight players killed in an air crash near Copenhagen travelling to a trial match before the 1960 Olympic tournament.
+On his 23rd birthday, Andersen was one of eight players killed in an air crash near Copenhagen travelling to a trial match before the 1960 Olympic tournament.